rocas777/DateL/README.md

 # DateL

 Simple class with CRUD functions and formated output, changeable in runtime, with exception handling;
 Handles both date and hours,minute;
+Whenever a date input is illegal, an exception is raised of the type **DateError";

 ## Functions